West Lampung Regency: History

 The history of the Dutch colonial era, during the period of Prince Alif Jaya around 1786, built a large guesthouse in Liwa.
-In 1899, the Sultan of Merah Dani from the holy land, after returning from the pilgrimage, visited Constantinople, Instantbul.
+In 1899, the Sultan of Merah Dani from the holy land, after returning from the pilgrimage, visited Constantinople, Istanbul.
 Prince Dalom Merah Dani told the Ottoman Sultan that he was from an Islamic Kingdom.
 Sumatra, whose ancestors came from the northern coastal land of Sumatra, then the Prince was received by the Ottoman Sultan, the Prince was awarded with a Kiswah.

 West Lampung Regency was formed from the division of North Lampung Regency based on Law no. 6 of 1991.
 The Regency, which is also known as a cold area, has its capital in Liwa.

 Prior to being given the status of a separate regency, West Lampung was a district of the regency of North Lampung with the capital city of Liwa.

 The Governor of Dati I Lampung, Poedjono Pranyoto, to help fight for it at the central level.
 And thanks to this struggle, the central government finally prepared a bill regarding the establishment of the West Lampung District Dati II.

 Support was also given by the Regent of North Lampung.
 By contributing his suggestions to the Lampung Level I Regional Government regarding the candidate for the capital city of West Lampung, which was stated in letter No. PU.000/1232/Bank.LU/1978.

 The Minister of Home Affairs (Mendagri) which is held by Rudini issued the Instruction of the Minister of Home Affairs No. 17 of 1991, which contains the Instructions for the Implementation of Law No. 6 of 1991.
 This law contains the establishment of the District Level II West Lampung.

 Inauguration of the establishment of West Lampung Regency and at the same time inaugurating the Acting Head of the Level II Regional Head of West Lampung, namely Hakim Saleh Umpu Singa on September 24, 1991.
 The Minister of Home Affairs of the Republic of Indonesia Rudini received the Customary Coat of Honor from Prince Edward Syah Pernong, since 2012 based on the Law of the Republic of Indonesia Number 22 of 2012 concerning the Establishment of the Pesisir Barat Regency in Lampung Province (State Gazette of the Republic of Indonesia of 2012 Number 231 Supplement to the State Gazette Number 5364), Prior to the birth of the Pesisir Barat Regency based on the above Act, the Pesisir Barat Regency was still included in the administrative area of the Regency of West Lampung. whose district capital is Liwa.